iPlantCollaborativeOpenSource/hyper-stats/nagios/README.md

 `check_nrpe` on the monitoring server will connect to `$HOSTADDRESS$` which is a nagios variable replaced with the address field of our host definition.
-In order for this connection to work the host must be running an nrpe daemon and be configured to run the libvirt plugin.
+In order for this connection to work, the host must be running an nrpe daemon and be configured to run the libvirt plugin.
 If you haven't already, see `README.md` in the root of the project for installing libvirt and adding the plugin.